Skip to main content

 Links are doubled

-Boosted pages receive 2x the in-links they would normally get.
+Your money pages receive 2x the in-links they would normally get.
 The extra links appear naturally across your existing link blocks.

-When to use Boost Links
+When to use link boosting

-Use Boost Links when...
+Use link boosting when...

 • GSC shows good impressions but low CTR (need more authority)

-Don't use Boost Links when...
+Don't use link boosting when...

 • Pages are ranking positions 1-3 (they're already winning)